ElizaKartchner/startup/README.md

 ### Security Practice
 What are some good ways internalize how security exploits work?
 Practice!
 Two great practice applications are Gruyere and Juice Shop.

+## TypeScript
+TypeScript adds static type checking to JavaScript.
+This provides type checking while you are writing the code to prevent mistakes like using a string when a number is expected.
+With TypeScript enabled, VS Code will analyze the code and give you an error about the invalid type conversion.

+Other things you can do with TypeScript
+- Define the types of object properties
+- Specify the type of a React function style component's properties with an inline object definition
+- TypeScript introduced the use of the `interface` keyword to define a collection of parameters and types that an object must contain in order to satisfy the interface type.
+- Warns you of potential uses of an uninitialized variable
+- UNIONS: the ability to define the possible values for a new type

+## Performance Monitoring
+What can happen in a single second?
+- 11% fewer page views
+- 16% decrease in customer satisfaction
+- 7% loss on conversions

+The main things you want to monitor include:

+1. Browser application latency
+2. Network latency
+3. Service endpoint latency

+For the context of this discussion, latency is defined as the delay that your user experiences before a request is satisfied.

+### Browser Application Latency
+Browser application latency is impacted by the speed of the user's device, the amount of data that needs to be processed, and the time complexity of the processing algorithm.

+### Network Latency
+Network latency is impacted by the amount of data that you send, the amount of data a user can receive per second (this is called bandwidth), and the distance the data has to travel.

+You can mitigate the impact of global latency by hosting your application files in data centers that are close to the users you are trying to serve.

+### Service endpoint latency
+Service endpoint latency is impacted by the number of request that are made and the amount of time that it takes to process each request.
+Ideally you want to keep the endpoint latency to less than 10 milliseconds (ms).

+### How to fix performance problems
+- optimize for real usage (cache, bandwidth, cpu, storage) - test on slower machines
+- optimize based on data
+- prioritized bottlenecks (What appends everytime)
+- look at download size
+- compress, reduce, minify
+- lazy load
+- use psycology - put up some dancing gerbils

+### Performance Tools - Chrome network tab
+- You can see the network requests made by your application and the time necessary for each request, by using the browser's debugging tools.
+- The network tools in the Chrome debugger also allows you to simulate low bandwidth connections by throttling your network.
+- You can also use the Chrome debugging Lighthouse tool to run an analysis of your application.
+This will give you an average performance rating based upon the initial load time, longest content paint, and time before the user can interact with the page.

+### Performance Tools - Global Speed tests
+- test your application from different locations around the world.
+- Can use Pingdom.com
+- Tool provided by DotComTools allows you to run tests from multiple locations at once.